Los Angeles sees bus burned, store thefts and rowdy crowds after Dodgers win World Series

 LOS ANGELES — (AP) — Rowdy crowds took to the streets in Los Angeles after the Dodgers won the World Series, setting a bus on fire, breaking into stores and setting off firecrackers.
-Police reported an unknown number of arrests early Thursday.
+A dozen arrests were reported by police early Thursday.

 Video showed some people throwing objects at police in Los Angeles as sirens blared and officers told them to leave the area after the Dodgers defeated the Yankees in Game 5 in New York.

-Phone and email messages were left with the Los Angeles Police Department.
-An email also was sent to the Los Angeles County Metropolitan Transit Authority.
+An email was sent to the Los Angeles County Metropolitan Transit Authority.

+The Dodgers plan to commemorate their World Series championship on Friday with a downtown parade followed by a celebration at Dodger Stadium.
+The team said Wednesday that because of logistics, traffic and timing, fans won't be able to attend both events.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.